collapsed-stacks/startups/questions/5800/is-it-better-to-wait-with-introducing-a-killer-feature.md

 - tagged: `business-plan`
 - score: 6

-<p>So I am in the process of starting a hosting company and am a little bit confused about this one.</p>
+So I am in the process of starting a hosting company and am a little bit confused about this one.

-<p>I have watched a hosting company introduce a feature after they gained a couple of really loyal clients.
+I have watched a hosting company introduce a feature after they gained a couple of really loyal clients.
 About an hour after they made that feature available, a lot of their customers had a 'WOW' moment, and they were all incredibly happy.
 I noticed that after I got a VPS at them and I asked people for feedback on Twitter, they said 'buy it because you're not gonna get a better VPS'.
 I noticed that I asked the exact same question before, and people didn't really react.
-It's obvious they were really excited for that new feature and that definitely made a lot of their clients stay and recommend it to friends/family and other people.</p>
+It's obvious they were really excited for that new feature and that definitely made a lot of their clients stay and recommend it to friends/family and other people.

-<p>Now I have a killer feature like this as well.
+Now I have a killer feature like this as well.
 Our website is not completely finished yet, so it's up to me if I'm going to introduce this killer feature right now or wait till we have gained some loyal clients.
-For the record, I am talking about an absolutely killer feature here: you'd spend quite a lot of time looking for a company that offers the same!</p>
+For the record, I am talking about an absolutely killer feature here: you'd spend quite a lot of time looking for a company that offers the same!

-<p>So, it comes down to: is it better to wait with introducing a killer feature?</p>
+So, it comes down to: is it better to wait with introducing a killer feature?

 ## Answer 5964